 Founder & Managing Principal

 John Mazzarino is founder and Managing Principal of Cherokee.
-Cherokee has raised $2.2 billion in five institutional private equity funds, and invested this capital in the acquisition, cleanup, development, and sale of more than 550 properties in the US, Canada and Europe.
-John heads up Cherokee’s Management Committee and its Investment Committee, which together oversee all Cherokee activities.
+Cherokee has raised five institutional private equity funds, and invested this capital in the acquisition, cleanup, development, and sale of more than 550 properties in the US, Canada and Europe.

 Prior to forming Cherokee, John worked at Bain & Company and was President of two private equity-funded businesses.
 He began investing personal capital in corporate transactions in the late 1980s and has formed, invested in or acquired with others more than 100 businesses, primarily in the sustainability arena.
-These businesses include: Cherokee Environmental Risk Management (environmental insurance), Brownfield Revitalization (new markets tax credits for brownfield redevelopment), Cherokee Solar (landfill solar farms), Eco-Site (urban brownfield cell towers), PGSI (supply-side smart grid), and Industrial Heat (fusion energy).
-John is a limited partner in a number of venture capital and private equity funds and is co-founder of the Cherokee-McDonough Challenge, a NC-based business incubator.
+These businesses include: Cherokee Environmental Risk Management (environmental insurance), Brownfield Revitalization (new markets tax credits for brownfield redevelopment), Eco-Site (urban brownfield cell towers), PGSI (supply-side smart grid), and IHHI (fusion energy).
+John is also a limited partner in a number of venture capital and private equity funds.

 John received a BA in Mathematics from Colgate University where he was elected to Phi Beta Kappa.
-After Colgate he studied for two years in the PhD program in Operations Research at MIT, where he was a teaching assistant and lecturer for graduate courses in optimization and statistics.
+After Colgate he studied for two years in the PhD program in Operations Research at MIT.
+While completing the course requirements for the PhD, he was a teaching assistant and lecturer for graduate courses in optimization and statistics.
 He later received an MS in Management from MIT’s Sloan School of Management.
-His thesis on search theory became the basis for a peer-reviewed article in the SIAM Journal on Applied Mathematics.